 It became a huge game changer when Facebook introduced its autoplay feature.
 Autoplay automatically played videos on your feed but without any sound.

 This feature helped prevent people from watching something with the sound on at a loud volume in a public area.

 This has led to people becoming more comfortable with watching videos without sound on their feed.
 To adapt to this new development, companies have now started adding captions so as to keep audiences immersed with their video content even on mute.

-Captions now have progressed from being something trivial to becoming something that is necessary in almost every social media video because of everyone’s preference to watch without sound in public areas.
+Captions now have progressed from being something trivial to becoming something that is necessary in almost every social media video.
+This is because of everyone’s preference to watch without sound in public areas.

-Expect more companies to accommodate their audience’s desires by including captions into almost all their videos and also including translations so that they can reach more people around the world.
+Expect more companies to accommodate their audience’s desires by including captions into almost all their videos.
+A lot of companies will also be including translations so that they can reach more people around the world.

 How People Are Consuming Videos in 2020

 Consumers are relying more on videos because of how accessible they have become on all the different social media platforms.

 Instead of visiting websites or reading articles, they will be more inclined to watch and find videos of certain products they want to purchase because it is now easier to search for videos.

 That is why it is important for companies to create videos that feature their products.
 This is because when a potential customer is interested in a product and sees that there is a video for it, they will be more inclined to purchase it compared to a product that does not have its own video.